 - 31 days during the current year

-- More than 183 days over a 3-year period.
+- More than 183 days over 3 years.
 This includes the current year and the 2 years immediately before that.
 The formula works out this way.

 - All the days in the current year

 - 1/3 of the days you were present in the previous year.

 - 1/6 of the days you were present in the previous year.

 For example, let us assume you were in the country for 150 days in each of the years 2020, 2019, and 2018.
 To determine, your status for 2020 tax filing, here is the math;

 2020 – 150 days (more than 31 days)

 2019 – 1/3 of 150 = 50 days

 2018 – 1/6 of 150 = 25 days

 Total number of days = 150 + 50 + 25 = 225 days